Datu Uto: Continued warfare

 Peace did not last long.
 The new Governor-General of the Philippines, José Malcampo, 3rd Marquis of San Rafael, renewed the military campaigns in Mindanao.
 In 1876, the Spanish captured Jolo.
 The following year, the Spanish were able to convince the sultans of Cotabato and Tumbao to make an alliance against Buayan.
 Nevertheless, due to the signed peace accord, the Spanish did not dare to venture into Buayan itself.
 Due to this success, Malcampo was granted the victory titles of Count of Jolo and Viscount of Mindanao.
 On 20 July 1878, Sultan Jamal ul-Azam signed a treaty recognizing Spanish sovereignty, but the Tausug made an issue of testing the limits of the treaty.
 By 1880 other sultanates began to emerge in the Pulangi River Basin.
 With this development, Uto made plans to defend the area against the Spanish.
 The Tausug and the Chinese began to supply him with arms in exchange for slaves.
 In particular, Buayan began to receive Enfield and Spencer rifles, as well as assorted pistols.

 The Spanish began to see in him the making of the next Muhammad Kudarat.
 Therefore in 1885 the succeeding Governor-General, Emilio Terrero y Perinat, launched yet another military offensive in Mindanao, personally leading the Spanish forces.
 This prompted Federico Roldan, Governor of Cotabato, to attack Buayan.
 In 1886, two Spanish corps under General Serina razed Bakat to make way for the construction of a new fort and a railway from Iligan to Lake Lanao.
-The project was abandoned as Uto's forces harassed the Spanish, gathering the metal used in construction to produce krises.
+The project was abandoned as Uto's forces harassed the Spaniards, gathering the metal used in construction to produce krises.
 Nevertheless, it was apparent that Uto would not dare to take the offensive.

-Attempting to break Buayan's defenses, the Spanish utilized artillery.
+Attempting to break Buayan's defenses, the Spaniards utilized artillery.
 While managing to destroy some strongholds, it was not enough to open up Uto's territory.
 Nevertheless, his followers began to fall to the Spanish offensive.
 Among them were Datu Kambing, Datu Kaliz, and the Sultan of Talayan.
 Sultan Tambilawan also pledged loyalty to the Spanish.
-On 10 March 1887, Uto signed a peace treaty imposed by the Spanish.
-By 1888, his allies defected and his prestige was lost.
+On 10 March 1887, Uto signed a peace treaty imposed by the Spaniards.
+By 1888, his allies defected, and his prestige was lost.
 Nevertheless, when the military campaigns of the Spanish ended, Uto remained unconquered.